 If you live in a climate where you close your pool for any period of time during the winter months, having a winter pool cover is a near must.
 Some warmer climates may allow for lighter covers or different styles of protection, but you need to make sure that your pool is covered when it is not in use.
-This will keep it from filling with debris and protect the liner and other elements from the weather while it is closed for the season.
+This will keep it from filling with debris and protect the liner and other equipment from the elements of weather while it is closed for the season.
 There are many different types of winter covers to choose from, so you will need to make sure that you explore your options and find the cover that suits your needs.
 The bottom line is that if you live in a region with an ‘off-season’, you need a different cover to protect your pool.

 If you do cover your pool, please check your local “Laws” or “Code Enforcement” as we’ve found that many areas have special requirements about your pool when it is covered.

 Skimmers Need Protection from Ice Expansion

 Winterizing the pool includes draining the water from pump

 /filter, protecting skimmers, adding chemicals, and then covering the pool.
 This entire process is designed to protect your pool and give you some peace of mind.
 During the winter months, the pool can be subject to a lot of debris and weather that it isn’t designed to handle.
 If you protect it properly, you won’t have to worry about it getting damaged along the way.
 Pools aren’t a cheap investment in the first place and you need to keep them in great shape by winterizing them during the off season, no matter what type of pool you have.